keszocze/tasty-megaparsec/README.md

 It is a partial port of [`hspec-megaparsec`](https://hackage.haskell.org/package/hspec-megaparsec) but extents it by adding more convenience features for directly testing `Parser a` type parsers (i.e. less manual calls to `parse` are necessary) as well as new functionality such as

 - `shouldParseLeaving`  Checks for the provided parse result and provided rest of the input
-- `shouldSatisfyLeaving` Checkst that the parse result satisfies a given predicate and that the specified rest of the input is left over
+- `shouldSatisfyLeaving` Checks that the parse result satisfies a given predicate and that the specified rest of the input is left over

 ## Usage

 The library should, hopefully, be easy to use.
 The naming scheme of [hspec-megaparsec](https://hackage.haskell.org/package/hspec-megaparsec) is used throughout this library.
 When applicable, versions directly operating on `Parser a` type parsers are provided.
 These versions are indicated by a tick (e.g., `shouldParse` and `shouldParse'`) and are not to be meant to be used infix.
-There is an exception for `shouldSucceedOn`.
-The `Parser a` version is called `shouldSuccedFor`.
+There are exceptions for `shouldSucceedOn` and `shouldFailOn`.
+The `Parser a` versions are `shouldSuccedFor` and'`shouldFailFor`, respectively.

 Examples: